Where does John Durham go from here?

 I add that the indictment’s description of the Alfa Bank conspiracy puts into context October 2020 reporting from The New Yorker, which said “Durham’s agents have summoned some of the same computer scientists to testify before a grand jury.”
 More interesting is their discussion that Durham’s team was:

 “exploring a potential criminal charge – presumably against Max and Tea Leaves [those involved in the Alfa Bank hoax] – for giving false information to the government.”

 The “false information” would be the Alfa Bank research - falsified by those tasked to create the Trump/Alfa Bank connections.
-At a minimum, there are false statement or potential obstruction charges (18 USC 1503) for the Alfa Bank conspirators.
-Their collective actions put them at risk for conspiracy charges as well.
+At a minimum, there is the potential for charges related to obstruction or conspiracy for the Alfa Bank conspirators.
 And as we have noted, there is also the potential for charges relating to the misappropriation/misuse of classified or proprietary government data.

 As to the conspiracy, we believe there is much Durham didn’t say.
 For example, records in Alfa Bank’s civil case against Fusion GPS show there were working drafts of the Alfa Bank documents sent among Fusion GPS employees and outside contractor Edward Baumgartner.